hxchoongh/CoffeeMachine---repo/README.md

 # My second github project
 This is published directly from visual studio code.
-It is a coffe machine created in 2021.
+It is a coffee machine created in 2021.